GrimAnticheat/Grim/README.md

 # GrimAC

-**Due to both technical limitations with the current engine design and mojang's complete stupidity with netcode, only major issues will be fixed.
-Minor issues will be ignored.
-By using Grim, you are expected to either fix issues you encounter or pay someone to do so, or ignore them.
-I can no longer provide support, for thousands of people, for free.**

 **Test server with bufferless alerts: test.grim.ac**

 GrimAC is an open source Minecraft anticheat designed for 1.19 and supports 1.8-1.19.
 It is free while in beta.
 It will eventually become paid and/or will include offer additionally subscription based paid checks.
 Geyser players are fully exempt.